code-mc/material-icon-lib/README.md

  - Currently contains 1457 icons, you can look at them here: https://materialdesignicons.com
  - Configured in less than a minute
  - Adds about 200kb to your apk (so a wopping average of __170 bytes per icon__)
+ - Includes a custom Drawable, IconView and a MenuInflater for all different icon use cases

 # Usage